 Symposium 1: 21-23 November 2016, Hinxton, UK

-The first Frontiers of Engineering for Development symposium will take place from 21-23 November 2016 at the Wellcome Trust Genome Campus conference centre, Hinxton, UK.
+The first Frontiers of Engineering for Development symposium took place from 21-23 November 2016 at the Wellcome Trust Genome Campus conference centre, Hinxton, UK.

 Participants of the first Frontiers of Engineering for Development Credit: Rob Lacey.